Selected artworks, photos and stories.

 Studio artworks done in Australia and Eastern Europe.

-Tasmanian and Australian artworks and photos.
+Tasmanian and Australian artworks, photos and stories.

 To send a message, use the contact prompt (Contact me) at the bottom of every page.